CrowdStrike (CRWD)

 10. Cash Is King

-CrowdStrike has shown terrific cash profitability, driven by its lucrative business model and cost-effective customer acquisition strategy that enable it to stay ahead of the competition through investments in new products rather than sales and marketing.
-The company’s free cash flow margin was among the best in the software sector, averaging 27% over the last year.
+CrowdStrike has shown robust cash profitability, driven by its attractive business model and cost-effective customer acquisition strategy that enable it to invest in new products and services rather than sales and marketing.
+The company’s free cash flow margin averaged 24.7% over the last year, quite impressive for a software business.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

-CrowdStrike’s free cash flow clocked in at $240.8 million in Q4, equivalent to a 22.7% margin.
-The company’s cash profitability regressed as it was 10.7 percentage points lower than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+CrowdStrike’s free cash flow clocked in at $279.4 million in Q1, equivalent to a 25.3% margin.
+The company’s cash profitability regressed as it was 9.7 percentage points lower than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
 Long-term trends are more important.

-Over the next year, analysts predict CrowdStrike’s cash conversion will slightly improve.
-Their consensus estimates imply its free cash flow margin of 27% for the last 12 months will increase to 27.3%, giving it more flexibility for investments, share buybacks, and dividends.
+Over the next year, analysts predict CrowdStrike’s cash conversion will improve.
+Their consensus estimates imply its free cash flow margin of 24.7% for the last 12 months will increase to 27.5%, giving it more flexibility for investments, share buybacks, and dividends.

 11. Balance Sheet Assessment